Hurufiyya movement: Definition

-The term hurifiyya is derived from the Arabic term harf which means 'letter' (of the alphabet).
-When the term is used to describe a contemporary art movement, it explicitly references a Medieval system of teaching involving political theology and lettrism.
+The term Hurufiyya is derived from the Arabic term huruf (حروف), the plural form of harf (حرف), which means 'letter'.
+When the term is used to describe a contemporary art movement, it explicitly references a medieval system of teaching involving political theology and Lettrism.
 In this theology, letters were seen as primordial signifiers and manipulators of the cosmos.
 Thus, the term is charged with Sufi intellectual and esoteric meaning.

-The hurufiyya art movement (also known as the Al-hurufiyyah movement or the Letrism movement) refers to the use of calligraphy as a graphic element within an artwork, typically an abstract work.
-The pan-Arab hurufiyya art movement is distinct from the Letterist International which had an Algerian section founded in Chlef in 1953 by Hadj Mohamed Dahou.
+The Hurufiyya art movement (also known as the Al-hurufiyyah movement or the Lettrism movement) refers to the use of calligraphy as a graphic element within an artwork, typically an abstract work.
+The pan-Arab hurufiyya art movement is distinct from the Letterist International, which had an Algerian section founded in Chlef in 1953 by Hadj Mohamed Dahou.

-The term hurufiyya has become somewhat controversial and has been rejected by a number of scholars, including Wijdan Ali, Nada Shabout and Karen Dabrowska.
-An alternative term, al-madrassa al-khattiya fil-fann ('calligraphic school of art') has been proposed to describe the experimental use of calligraphy in modern Arabic art.
+The term Hurufiyya has become somewhat controversial and has been rejected by some scholars, such as Wijdan Ali, Nada Shabout and Karen Dabrowska.
+An alternative term, al-madrassa al-khattiya fil-fann ('calligraphic school of art'), has been proposed to describe the experimental use of calligraphy in modern Arabic art.

 Brief history and philosophy

-Traditional calligraphic art was bound by strict rules, which amongst other things, confined it to devotional works and prohibited the representation of humans in manuscripts.
-Practising calligraphers trained with a master for many years in order to learn both the technique and the rules governing calligraphy.
+Traditional calligraphic art was bound by strict rules, which, amongst other things, confined it to devotional works and prohibited the representation of humans in manuscripts.
+Practising calligraphers trained with a master for many years to learn both the technique and the rules governing calligraphy.
 Contemporary hurufiyya artists, however, broke free from these rules, allowing Arabic letters to be deconstructed, altered and included in abstract artworks.

-The use of traditional Arabic elements, notably, calligraphy, in modern art arose independently in various Islamic states; few of these artists working in this area, had knowledge of each other, allowing for different manifestations of hurufiyya to develop in different regions.
-In Sudan, for instance, the movement was known as the Old Khartoum School, and assumed a distinctive character, in which both African motifs and calligraphy were combined, while media such as leather and wood replaced canvas to provide a distinct African style.
+The use of traditional Arabic elements, notably calligraphy, in modern art arose independently in various Islamic states; few of these artists working in this area had knowledge of each other, allowing for different manifestations of hurufiyya to develop in different regions.
+In Sudan, for instance, the movement was known as the Old Khartoum School, and assumed a distinctive character in which both African motifs and calligraphy were combined, while media such as leather and wood replaced canvas to provide a distinct African style.
 In Morocco, the movement was accompanied by the replacement of traditional media for oils; artists favoured traditional dyes such as henna, and embraced weaving, jewellery and tattoo as well as including traditional Amazigh motifs.
-In Jordan, it was generally known as the al-hurufiyyah movement, while in Iran, it was called the Saqqa-Khaneh movement.
+In Jordan, it was generally known as the al-hurufiyyah movement, while in Iran, a similar approach was formed which was called the Saqqa-Khaneh movement.